 What do you think went wrong here?

-One of the dangers of working around machinery and equipment is the risk of clothing, hair, jewellery and even PPE becoming entangled in pinchpoints or nip hazards.
+One of the dangers of working around machinery and equipment is the risk of clothing, hair, jewelry and even PPE becoming entangled in pinch-points or nip hazards.

 This picture from the Health and Safety Executive, Great Britain’s OHS regulator, shows the remnants of a glove that got caught in a high-speed milling machine.
 The worker wearing the glove suffered fractures and cuts to her forearm.
 But if the glove hadn’t ripped apart, allowing her to free her arm, she could’ve suffered very serious injuries.